kstenerud/concise-encoding/cbe-specification.md

 ### List

-A sequential list of objects.
+A list of objects.
 Lists can contain any mix of any type, including other containers.

-A list is ordered by default unless otherwise understood between parties (for example via a schema), or the user has specified that order doesn't matter.
-Other characteristics (such as non-duplicate data in the case of sets) must be a-priori understood between parties.
+By default, a list is ordered and may contain duplicate values, unless otherwise negotiated between all parties (for example via a schema).

 List elements are simply objects (type field + possible payload).
 The list is terminated by an "end of container" marker.